-Drunk drivers threaten the safety of others on Florida roads and highways.
-At Holliday Karatinos Law Firm, PLLC, our drunk driving accident lawyers understand how a drunk driver can cause significant injuries and damage.
+Drunk driving in Florida poses a significant and grave danger to both the individuals behind the wheel and the general public.
+Driving under the influence (DUI) threatens lives, resulting in accidents that often lead to tragic consequences including serious injuries and wrongful death.
+At Holliday Karatinos Law Firm, PLLC, our Florida drunk driving accident lawyers understand how a drunk driver can cause significant injuries and damage.

 We have represented crash victims and their families in claims against drivers and others responsible for drunk driving accidents.
 Our attorneys are prepared to take on your case and fight for your right to compensation.
-Contact our Florida drunk driving accident lawyers if you or a loved one was involved in a Tampa drunk driving accident or a crash involving an intoxicated driver in Hernando County, Citrus County, or the surrounding Florida communities.
+Contact a Florida drunk driving accident lawyer on our team if you or a loved one was involved in a Tampa drunk driving accident or a crash involving an intoxicated driver in Hernando County, Citrus County, or the surrounding Florida communities.

 Drunk Driving Accident Statistics